Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 * Because I can **Help Myself**, whenever I need to, I can spend 1 Fate Point to receive the help from my Future Self.
 My Future Self may do anything I would have done.
 If I am in presence of my Future Self for more than a brief instant, however, it becomes pretty much impossible to actually remember exactly how my Future Self behaved to be able to imitate them, so expect Observable Contradictions.
 * Because I'm a **Death-Defying Space·Time Traveler**, I can deflect any damage taken by myself to the Continuum.
 Given how fragile the Continuum is, it is generally a good idea to Concede the conflict after this.

+These stunts are copied on the Continuum Sheet.
+You don't need to write them down.

 ### Coming up with Space·Time Stunts